usaid-cs/yesterday-i-learned/random.md

 1. One CPU branching misprediction costs 5ns.
 1. If you keep sending emails to addresses that don't exist, that web server flags you down as spam.
 1. If you don't set up some default mailboxes (like webmaster@, abuse@) required by [RFC 2142](https://www.ietf.org/rfc/rfc2142.txt), then [RFC-Clueless](http://rfc-clueless.org/) will add you to their blacklist, and you will no longer send/receive mail.
-1. Version 1 of some scams go as far as "One day a guy rang me up saying I got a parcel but needed to verify my name".
-Version 2 involve the scammer looking up your phone number *and then* your name online, so they can sound more legitimate.
-This is why **you should not put your phone number and your name in the same document**.
 1. Uncle from Jackie Chan Adventures says "妖魔鬼怪快啲走" all the time.
 1. The Frito Company merged with H.W.
 Lay & Co. in 1961.
 They kept making Lays chips all while being owned by PepsiCo.
 Fun Fact: Lays chips are PepsiCo's third largest brand, after Pepsi and Mountain Dew.
-1. Just like setting a price target for when to sell if a stock goes up, you are also supposed to set a target for when to sell if a stock goes down.
 1. Foam rings around the [beer] glass are a sign that the glass was cleaned properly.
 1. To ["curve someone"](https://i.redd.it/xdu6i6ypy9sz.jpg) is to reject someone.
 1. "Having your screen on 40% of the time", for three years, is roughly 10000 hours.
 I say roughly because of leap years, daylight savings, and that I omitted 500 hours.